kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-01-send-event-outside-cluster.md

 ---
-title: Send event from outside the Kyma cluster
+title: Send events from outside the Kyma cluster
 ---

-This guide shows how to send and receive events outside the Kyma cluster.
+This guide shows how to send events from outside the Kyma cluster.
 Additionally, this tutorial includes commands for sending events of different [types](../../05-technical-reference/evnt-01-event-types.md).

 ## Prerequisites